Elevator in Rotermann Quarter Elevator in Rotermann Quarter

 In 1979 the decaying district became the set for Andrei Tarkovsky’s world famous movie “Stalker”.
 The National Heritage Board designated the Rotermann quarter historically valuable in 2001, and so the old industrial buildings that have found a new function should coexist peacefully with high quality contemporary architecture.

-The historic supervisory building in front of the grain elevator (Rotermanni 2) houses a restaurant.
-The roof of the building has been raised by one metre, thus appearing to hover.
-The aim was to let natural light enter and make it possible to use the second floor.
+The historic supervisory building in front of the grain elevator at Rotermanni 2 now houses a restaurant.
+The roof of the building has been raised by one meter, giving it a hovering appearance.
+This modification was intended to allow natural light to enter and to make the second floor usable.

 Client